Parallel Quantum Algorithm for Hamiltonian Simulation: Preliminaries and Notations

-\paragraph{Complexity model} In this paper, we will consider both query complexity and gate complexity, where the gate refers to one- or two-qubit gate.
+In this paper, we will consider both query complexity and gate complexity, where we allow arbitrary one- or two-qubit gates.
 For a parallel quantum algorithm represented by a quantum circuit, we will measure its cost by its depth and size.
 When considering the gate complexity, each oracle query is temporarily counted as one gate.
-The depth of gates in a quantum circuit is defined as the length of the longest path composed of gates and wires from the circuit inputs to outputs, where the length is the total number of gates on this path.
-The size of gates is defined as the total number of gates in the entire quantum circuit.
+The depth of a quantum circuit w.r.t.\ gates is defined as the length of the longest path composed of gates and wires from the circuit inputs to outputs, where the length is the total number of gates on this path.
+The size of a quantum circuit w.r.t.\ gates is defined as the total number of gates in the entire quantum circuit.

 We adopt the definition of parallel query complexity in previous works (see for example~\cite{JMW17}).
 The query complexity is calculated for each oracle separately.
-When considering query complexity of an oracle $\calO$, all gates and queries to other oracles are ignored.
+When considering the query complexity with respect to an oracle $\calO$, all gates and queries to other oracles are ignored.
 We allow queries to multiple copies of $\calO$ in parallel --- that is, we can perform the mapping

 in a single time-step for some $r$.
 From the viewpoint of a quantum circuit, these parallel queries to $\calO$ act as ``gates'' in the same circuit layer.
-The depth of queries to $\calO$ in a quantum circuit is defined as the length of the longest path composed of queries to $\calO$ and wires from the circuit inputs to outputs, where the length is the total number of queries to $\calO$ on this path.
-The size of queries to $\calO$ is then defined as the number of total queries in the entire quantum circuit.
+The depth of a quantum circuit w.r.t.\ queries to $\calO$ is defined as the length of the longest path composed of queries to $\calO$ and wires from the circuit inputs to outputs, where the length is the total number of queries to $\calO$ on this path.
+The size of a quantum circuit w.r.t.\ queries to $\calO$ is then defined as the number of total queries in the entire quantum circuit.

-We often combine the depth and size complexity with the phrase ``$\alpha$-depth and $\beta$-size of gates (queries)'' meaning that in the quantum circuit, the depth of gates (queries) is $\alpha$ and the size of gates (queries) is $\beta$.
-If a quantum circuit does not involve queries, then its complexity implicitly refer to the gate complexity; for example, ``an $\alpha$-depth and $\beta$-size quantum circuit'' refers to a quantum circuit composed of $\alpha$-depth and $\beta$-size of gates.
+We use the following terminologies.
+The depth/size complexity of an algorithm (resp.\ problem) refers to the depth/size (w.r.t.\ queries or gates if specified) of quantum circuits implementing (resp.\ solving) it.
+Without specification, the depth/size (complexity) implicitly means the depth/size (complexity) w.r.t.\ gates.
+The query/gate depth refers to the depth complexity w.r.t.\ queries/gates.
+We will also use the adjectives ``$\alpha$-depth and $\beta$-size'' to describe a circuit of depth $\alpha$ and size $\beta$ (w.r.t.\ queries or gates if specified).

-\paragraph{Error model}
+\subsubsection{Error model}